 The Ellensburg Blue is one of the rarest gems in the world.
-Also referred to as “E-blue”, the Ellensburg Blue agates are the third rarest gemstones in the world.
-The formation of the beautiful Ellensburg Blue dates back to millions of years ago.
-What is unique about this gem is their beautiful blue sky color.
-Many believe that they got the color flowing through lave beds in the Kittitas Valley a million years ago, which made light blue agates.
+Also referred to as “E-blue”, the Ellensburg Blue Agates are the third rarest gemstones in the world and composed of layers of blue chalcedony.
+The formation of these beautiful Ellensburg Blue geodes dates back to millions of years ago.
+What is unique about this gem, is their beautiful blue sky color.
+Many believe that they got the color flowing through lave beds in the Kittitas Valley, where you can also find arrowheads, a million years ago, which made light blue agate beds.
 Researchers also believe that the blue color comes from refracted light from tiny particles in the stone, which is similar to why the sky is blue itself.
 Unfortunately, this precious gem is both limited in quantity and can only be found in certain locales.

 Ellensburg Blue and Where To Find It

-Forty-three trace elements are responsible for up the gem’s color and it’s toughness.
-These gems, ranging in color from sky blue to cornflower blue, are sought after by both jewelers and jewelry lovers alike.
-They are found in Washington State.
 Unfortunately, the specific spot in an eastern Washington town is mostly privately owned property.
-Seeing as according to a local legend the Native American tribes that originally inhabited the land treasured the blue stones so much that only the highest persons in the tribe (the chiefs) were allowed to wear them, it isn’t all that surprising that the bluestones are on private property, really!
+Seeing as according to a local legend, the Native American tribes that originally inhabited the land treasured the blue stones so much that only the highest persons in the tribe (the chiefs) were allowed to wear them, it isn’t all that surprising that the bluestones are on private property, really!

 Tips for Rock Hunting for The “E-Blues”